Entanglement propagation in thermalization of an isolated quantum system: Introduction

 In this paper, we study dynamics of entanglement in an isolated quantum many-body system.
-We propose a setup for measuring the propagation speed of EE and illustrate it in numerical simulations of the transverse Ising (TI) model, the chaotic Ising (CI) model, and the extended chaotic Ising (ECI) model.
-We find that spreading of EE over the entire system is characterized by a new time scale $t_{\rm diff}$ that is distinct from the time scale for saturation of EE $t^\ast$.
-We evaluate the propagation speed of entanglement from $t_{\rm diff}$ and find that entanglement spreads ballistically with a constant velocity irrespective of the integrability of the model.
-The propagation speed of entanglement for the TI model is found to coincide with the maximum group velocity of quasi-particle excitations.
-We also evaluate the propagation speed of entanglement by mutual information and find that it agrees well with the one evaluated by EE.
-We finally discuss the condition for thermalization based on the numerical results and we propose that scrambling of the entire system has to take place before saturation of EE for thermalization.
+In order to detect entanglement propagation, we propose a control experiment in which the propagation of locally created entanglement is detectable by monitoring the difference of EE for two systems with different initial settings.
+We demonstrate it in numerical simulations for the transverse Ising (TI) model, the chaotic Ising (CI) model, and the extended chaotic Ising (ECI) model.
+We also study entanglement propagation by analyzing mutual information.
+Here we summarize the main findings of the paper. \begin{itemize} \item{} Two time scales arise in the dynamics of EE: $t^\ast$ characterizing the saturation of EE and $t_{\rm diff}$ characterizing the spreading of entanglement. \item{} Two time scales $t^\ast$ and $t_{\rm diff}$ do not coincide.
+The propagation speed of EE can be evaluated by the latter. \item{} The propagation speed of entanglement for the TI model evaluated by $t_{\rm diff}$ is found to coincide with the maximum group velocity of quasi-particle excitations. \item{} The propagation of entanglement is also detectable by measuring mutual information.
+The propagation speeds of entanglement evaluated by mutual information and EE agree well. \item{} The time scale $t^\ast$ is larger than $t_{\rm diff}$ for the ECI model which achieves the thermalization. $t^\ast$ is smaller than $t_{\rm diff}$ for the TI and CI models which do not achieve thermalization. \end{itemize} Based on the above results, we further discuss the conditions for thermalization based on the numerical results and we propose that scrambling of the entire system has to take place before saturation of EE for thermalization.

-This paper is organized as follows: We introduce the model in Sec.~\ref{model} and study the dynamics of total magnetization and EE in the thermalization process in Sec.~\ref{dynamicsofEE}.
-In Sec.~\ref{SetupNS}, we describe the setup for numerical simulations.
-We apply it to the spin models to study the propagation speed of EE in Sec.~\ref{PropEE}.
-We study propagation of entanglement by measuring mutual information in Sec.~\ref{MI}.
-We conclude and give a brief discussion about the condition for thermalization and experimental realization in Sec.~\ref{Disc}.
+This paper is organized as follows: We introduce the model in Sec.\,\ref{model} and study the dynamics of total magnetization and EE in the thermalization process in Sec.~\,\ref{dynamicsofEE}.
+In Sec.\,\ref{SetupNS}, we describe the setup for numerical simulations.
+We apply it to the spin models to study the propagation speed of EE in Sec.\,\ref{PropEE}.
+We study propagation of entanglement by calculating mutual information in Sec.\,\ref{MI}.
+We conclude and give a brief discussion about the condition for thermalization and experimental realization in Sec.\,\ref{Disc}.